PolaricServer/webapp/README.md

 More documentation on the project can be found here: http://aprs.no/polaricserver

-A rewrite/port to OpenLayers 4+ is in progress: https://github.com/PolaricServer/webapp2
+This client will not be developed anymore!!
+Instead, a rewrite/port to OpenLayers 5+ is in progress: https://github.com/PolaricServer/webapp2